In my previous blog I talked about the reasons why you should ditch your isp router in this blog we will cover how to ditch your isp router.

 The other method DHCP is usually more straight forward and just requires you setting your routers WAN mode to DHCP/Dynamic.

-Sky is an odd one where they use DHCP but with require some addtional options and config.
+Sky is an odd one where they use DHCP but with require some additional options and config.

 They use DHCP option 61 with MER authentication which is not supported by all routers so if your with Sky do your research properly to choose a compatible router.

-Saying that my realtives recently switched over from Plusnet to Sky and use a TPLink mesh WiFi system as their router that I setup for them.
+Saying that my relatives recently switched over from Plusnet to Sky and use a TPLink mesh WiFi system as their router that I setup for them.

-This switched over seamlessly desptie still being set in PPPoE mode and with plusnets PPPoE credentials!
+This switched over seamlessly despite still being set in PPPoE mode and with PlusNet’s PPPoE credentials!

 Switching over to the correct DHCP mode and it still works without having to set the Option 61 or MER auth so your milage may vary!